 • Gum massage is a wonderful and incredibly effective way to provide input to all areas of the mouth.
 You can do this with your finger alone (just make sure your fingernails are short).

-• Encourage mouthing/chewing on teethers and chew tools to introduce new sensations in the mouth.
-As early as 4-6 months, you can give her a Baby Grabber to chew on, which has an extension that will provide input to the back of her gums.
+• Encourage mouthing/chewing on chew tools to introduce new sensations in the mouth.
+As early as 4-6 months, you can give her a Baby Grabber or Baby Guitar to chew on - these have an extension that will provide input to the back of her gums.

 • For more information on this topic, see this blog post on oral defensiveness.

 It's also important to introduce new textures outside of the mouth.
 When one of my therapy kids was very young, she had sensitivities on her feet, and trouble walking because of it.
 I went to the fabric store and bought a variety of fabrics with different textures (samples/strips are fine).
-Then I ran the textures along her arms, hands, feet, and especially the soles of her feet, and she gradually become more comfortable with different sensations.
-Look for tactile toys and sensory play items that provide texture and stimulation.
-Pinterest is also great source of inspiration for sensory activities.
+Then I ran the textures along her arms, hands, feet, and especially the soles of her feet, and she gradually became more comfortable with different sensations.
+Look for tactile toys and sensory play items that provide texture and stimulation and check Pinterest for sensory activity ideas.

 LOW ORAL MUSCLE TONE

 • There are many ways you can work proactively here.
-In addition to helping with sensitivities, the Baby Grabber and Tri-Chew provide a gentle workout for the lips, tongue, and especially the jaw.
-At about the age of 2 - 2.5 years, she can "graduate" to the Y-Chews and regular Grabbers.
+In addition to helping with sensitivities, the Baby Grabber and Baby Guitar provide a gentle workout for the lips, tongue, and especially the jaw.
+At the age of 3 years, she can "graduate" to the Y-Chews and regular Grabbers.

 • When she's old enough to follow and understand directions, oral motor therapy is a great way to build oral tone, coordination, and dexterity.
 We have several blog posts on this topic from fun oral motor activities to activities with lollipops to exercises with the Z-Vibe.